use-inkubator/Ecosystem-Grants/applications/passethub-benchmark-dashboard.md

 ## Development Roadmap :nut_and_bolt:

-This section presents the roadmap for PassetHub's Benchmark Dashboard:
+This section presents the roadmap for PVM's Benchmark Dashboard:

 ### Overview

-- **Total Estimated Duration:** Duration of the whole project 9 weeks
+- **Total Estimated Duration:** Duration of the whole project 12 weeks
-- **Full-Time Equivalent (FTE):**  Average number of full-time employees working on the project throughout its duration 360 hrs => 40hrs for 9 weeks.
+- **Full-Time Equivalent (FTE):**  Average number of full-time employees working on the project throughout its duration 480 hrs => 40hrs for 12 weeks.

 - **Total Costs:**
-1. Developers Payment: 13,500
+1. Developers Payment:
+  I. Iteration 1: 13,500 USD
+  II.
+Iteration 2: 4,500 USD
+  Total: 18,000 USD
 2. Domain URL: Can leverage vercel's free url or by annual url
 3. Monthly expenses for Cloud services:
   I. Compute Instance